wptrainingteam/learn-wp-content/developer-learning-pathway/introduction-to-wordpress-blocks/01-getting-set-up-for-block-development.md

 # Getting set up for block development

-WordPress' blocks are the default way in which a WordPress site represents content in the dashboard.
+WordPress' blocks are the default way in which a WordPress site stores and represents content.

 Let's take a quick look at what blocks are, how they work, and what you need to get started developing them.